 Features packed into this excellent password management tool include a reliable password generator, username and password storage, secure sharing, and an intuitive user interface.
 It even has a built-in watchtower service designed to notify you of ongoing website breaches.

 1Password’s biggest drawback is the lack of a free version, as the service costs $3 a month when billed annually, though you can try both the regular and family versions free for 30 days.
-This subscription not only allows you to sync everything locally but also to sync your info between computers via Dropbox, iCloud, or another convenient method.
+This subscription allows you to sync everything locally and sync your info between computers via Dropbox, iCloud, or another convenient method.

-The availability of a family plan covering up to five PCs for $5 a month is a nice touch.
+The availability of a family plan covering up to five PCs for $5 a month billed annually is a nice touch.

 Keeper Security Password Manager (Mac, Windows, Linux)